sembr/specification/README.md

 > All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

-Without any line breaks,
-this paragraph appears as a long, continuous line of text (which may be automatically wrapped at a fixed column length, depending on your editor settings):
+Without any line breaks at all, this paragraph appears in source as a long, continuous line of text (which may be automatically wrapped at a fixed column length, depending on your editor settings):